Saturday, April 27, 2019

 Preparing for Your Mammogram

-You can make your mammogram experience more comfortable and stress-free when you know what to expect.
-If you have not started the menopause yet, make sure to book your mammogram for the week ahead of your menstrual period.
+You can make the experience of your mammogram screening in Fair Lawn, NJ, or elsewhere, more comfortable and stress-free when you know what to expect.
+If you have not started menopause yet, make sure to book your mammogram for the week ahead of your menstrual period.
 This is because your breasts will be less tender.
-As you are not allowed to wear deodorant, lotion, ointment or powder on your chest area, it’s best to schedule your mammogram in the daytime.
+As you are not allowed to wear deodorant, lotion, ointment, or powder on your chest area, it’s best to schedule your mammogram in the daytime.
 If you wear any of these items, it can cause problems with your mammogram and issues with the x-ray.

 Provide Information